Synthetixio/snx-grants-dao/proposals/proposal-template.md

 e.g.
 - y SNX

+Please note that you can either opt to be paid in SNX at a USD rate (e.g. US$5000 in SNX) or as a flat SNX rate (e.g. 5000 SNX).
+If you opt to be paid in an amount denominated in USD, then the SNX rate will be whatever the SNX price is at the time of payment.
+If it is a two-part payment to be denominated in USD, then each payment's SNX rate will differ according to the SNX price at each time.

 ## Ethereum Address:
 - Please add an eligible Ethereum wallet address you'd like the funds sent to.